ZeusPayETC/ZeusEncryption/README.md

 ## 4. How to Run Zeus Encryption Program Locally on Your Machine
 You can run Zeus Encryption application locally on your machine using NodeJS and npm server instace with instructions below:
 - Access the NodeJS website and download the NodeJS LTS package https://nodejs.org/en
-- Install NodeJS and open CMD as admin and check the instance of npm server running by typing npm -v
+- Install NodeJS and open CMD as admin and check the instance of npm server running by typing npm -v ``Needle In A Haystack``
 - Proceed to install live server globally using this command: npm install - g live-server
 - Once install is complete you can download the ZeusEncryption v1.2 file from GitHub and store in C:\ZeusEncryption
 - Navigate your folder structure using cd.. or cd "FolderName" until your directory points to the C:\ZeusEncryption folder